erdaltsksn/random/docs/CONTRIBUTING.md

 When you can't find a previous bug, open an issue keeping in mind the following
 considerations:

-- Try to reproduce the bug using the code found on the master branch
+- Try to reproduce the bug using the code found on the `main` branch
 - Copy and paste the full error message, including the `backtrace`
 - Be as detailed as possible and include any additional information